NYPL/engineering-general/culture/values.md

 ### Documentation

 We will write brief & useful documentation for fellow contributors.
-The documentation should focus on how to install, run, and deploy an app.
+The documentation should focus on how to install, test, run, and deploy an app.

 ### Acknowledge the Difficulty of Estimation